AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_card3"
->title="Create your first email content by using the Email Designer."
+>title="Learn how to design your email content by using the Email Designer."
->abstract="Create your first email content"
+>abstract="Learn how to design your content"

 In this use case, we are going to design the email using a predefined template.
 Detailed information on how to configure email content are available in [this section](../content/edit-content.md).